le717/Blocks/Documentation/Tutorial.md

 ### Task #2: Adding a Blocked Wall on the Left Corner ###

 This is that special circumstance I mentioned in Lesson #2.
-Adding a Blocked Wall on the left corner (1st column of any row) of the level is not much harder than adding one anywhere else, it is just different.
+Adding a Blocked Wall on the left side (1st column of any row) of the level is not much harder than adding one anywhere else, it is just different.

 To make this special edit a bit clearer, we will edit the same line from Task #1, including the Blocked Wall we added, but we'll include the second line to show that indentation matters.

-Recall I said in Lesson #2 that for the first letter of a BW (or any non-Free tile) the code is offset to the left of the Free tile code directly above or below it.
+Recall I said in Lesson #2 that the first letter of a `BW` (or any non-Free tile) the code is offset to the left of the Free tile code directly above or below it.
 To make that a bit clearer (if you are confused), here is a correct alignment:

 ```